Fire razes provision shops, corn mill in Hohoe

 He noted that he had no faulty electrical connections that he deemed could be the cause of the fire as speculated.

-Da Dzigbordi, Organiser of the Hohoe Market Women Association, said they were appalled by the late response of fire officers and were disappointed that the fire tender at Hohoe was faulty.
+Da Dzigbordi, Organiser, Hohoe Market Women Association, said they were appalled by the late response of fire officers and was disappointed that the fire tender at Hohoe was faulty.

 Station Officer II (SOII) Osei Henry, Hohoe Municipal Fire Officer, told the GNA that at about 0500 hours, they received a call about the incident and when they arrived, the fire was well-lit.